This article may contain compensated links. Please read disclaimer for more info.

 - Reims City Pass, valid from 1 to 3 days

 La Caserne Chancy Hotel & Spa (top suggestion), Grand Hotel des Templiers (luxury), La Demeure des Sacres (mid-range), Hotel des Arcades (budget), Les Berceaux de la Cathédrale (apartments), Domaine Les Crayères (château-hôtel 2.3Km from the center).

-What to Do in Reims
+What to Do in Reims, France

 Visit Reims Cathedral

 Visiting the Reims Cathedral is a great free thing to do in Reims.
-The cathedral saw some damage during the French Revolution, but the effects of war took a much greater toll during WWI when the building suffered German bombardments.
+The Cathedral saw some damage during the French Revolution, but the effects of war took a much greater toll during WWI when the building suffered German bombardments.

-The cathedral has gone through numerous renovations, and, in 2011, the city of Reims celebrated the cathedral’s 800th birthday!
+The Cathedral has gone through numerous renovations, and, in 2011, the city of Reims celebrated the Cathedral’s 800th birthday!
 Don’t miss the stained glass windows, behind the choir, designed by Marc Chagall: they are stunning!

 Tour a Champagne House